CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * Restriction of authorized hosts using TSIG (see APP.3.6.M18 Extended coverage of zone transfers).
 When limiting by IP address, the IP address identifies the source of the dynamic update.
 TSIG uses symmetric encryption to identify the source of the dynamic update.

 Besides the vulnerability to IP spoofing, there is another problem with using IP addresses.
 Secondary DNS servers can be set up as dynamic update forwarders, and the primary DNS server can be configured to accept only updates from Secondary DNS servers.
-Because only Secondary DNS servers configure which IT systems accept updates, the Primary DNS server does not know where the updates come from.
+Because only Secondary DNS servers configure which IT systems accept updates, the Primary DNS server will not know where the updates come from.
 Thus, it is not possible to limit which hosts are allowed to perform dynamic DNS updates based on the original source.
 In addition to identifying the source, it must be configured which domain information may be changed.
 The rules must be configured so that dynamic updates can be used smoothly.
 For example, a DHCP server might need permission to change the mapping of domain names and IP addresses, but there is no reason to allow a DHCP server to change the DNS server responsible for a zone.

 #### APP.3.6.M7 Monitoring of DNS servers